 Here’s an example of how to base your fundraising targets on historical results:

-• Despite not having met your target in 2019, you made the decision to budget the same $1M fundraising amount for 2020.
-Now, in September, you find you’ve already raised $750,000 – the same amount you raised during all of 2019.
+- Despite not having met your target in 2023, you decided to budget the same $1M fundraising amount for 2024.
+In September 2024, you find you’ve already raised $750,000 – the same amount you raised during all of 2023.

-• With a year-end target of $1M, and several months left in the fiscal year, you know you'll just have to raise another $250,000 to meet your budgeted goal.
-So you create your fundraising strategy based on that figure.
+- With a year-end target of $1M and several months left in the fiscal year, you know you'll just have to raise another $250,000 to meet your budgeted goal.
+So, you create your fundraising strategy based on that figure.

 Your historical results will also help you determine how much revenue you can expect to generate from potential donors through each of your main funding sources.